New Instructor Workshop

 This yearlong program provides a forum for new tenure-track faculty and instructional academic staff to explore issues that are beyond the scope of the New Instructor Workshop and are characteristic of ongoing teaching responsibilities.
 It offers 8 or more sessions designed to provide instructors with collegial support, access to seasoned faculty and administrators, and an opportunity to ask questions and network.

-Those who participate in the New Instructor Workshop are eligible to attend the First Year Instructor Program.
+All first year instructors are invited to attend these sessions.
+Those who participated in the New Instructor Workshop are eligible to participate in the First Year Instructor Program.
 While participation in this program is optional, for those instructors who do get involved, they receive a financial incentive.
-Guidance for developing the program originally came from Provost Furst-Bowe and Deans; funding for the workshop series is provided by the Provost's Office and NTLC.
+Funding for the workshop series is provided by the Provost's Office and NTLC.